Grocery Stimulus for Seniors: What’s Available in 2025?

 Additional Grocery Resources for Seniors

-Other than the grocery benefit programs we’ve listed above, there are other resources available.
-The Commodity Supplemental Food Program (CSFP) is a food box program that specifically addresses the health needs of older adults.
+Additional food benefits for seniors include the Commodity Supplemental Food Program (CSFP), a food box program that specifically addresses the health needs of older adults.

 CSFP offers help for seniors who need access to nutritious food items to avoid nutritional deficiencies and food insecurity.
 You can qualify for the program and get a monthly food box if your income is below 130% of the poverty line.

 Find information about your state’s local agency and call or visit to apply for this health allowance for seniors.
-Other than CSFP, we also recommend food programs and initiatives by local communities, such as grocery delivery, mobile pantries, and subsidized meals.
+In addition to CSFP, there are other food programs and initiatives by local communities, such as grocery delivery, mobile pantries, and subsidized meals.

 Meals on Wheels for Seniors

 Meals on Wheels offers nutrition programs to seniors throughout the country.
-Started in 1954 by a small group of citizens in Philadelphia, the program can deliver nutritious meals to your home or at a community dining site to address senior hunger and isolation.
+Started in 1954 by a small group of citizens in Philadelphia, the program delivers meals to homes or at community dining sites to address senior hunger and isolation.

-Likewise, if you are concerned about a loved one or others in the community, consider taking time out of your schedule to volunteer for one of these programs.
+Likewise, if you're concerned about a loved one or others in the community, consider taking time out of your schedule to volunteer for one of these programs.

 Find a Grocery Assistance Program That Works for You

-While the $900 grocery stimulus for seniors is just a myth, there are several other grocery assistance programs that can provide groceries and meals if you’re living on a fixed income and struggling to pay for food, such as the grocery allowance for seniors on Medicare.
+While the $900 grocery stimulus for seniors is just a myth, several grocery assistance programs can help seniors living on a fixed income access food.
+One option is the grocery allowance for seniors on Medicare, along with other food assistance programs designed to provide meals and food items.